 Ants are one of the most common household pests during the summer months.
 As temperatures rise, ants become more active and start searching for food, water, and shelter inside your home.
 What starts as a few ants can quickly turn into a full infestation if left untreated.

 The good news is that with the right steps, you can eliminate ants and prevent them from coming back.
-Below are proven methods to get rid of ants in your home and keep your space protected all summer long.
+Below are proven methods to get rid of ants and protect your home.

 1 Identify Where Ants Are Coming From